-A Cowboy Shot (sometimes called an American shot) is a shot framed from the actor’s mid-waist to right above their head.
+A cowboy shot (sometimes called an American shot) is a shot framed from the actor’s mid-waist to right above their head.
 Many times the camera is placed at hip level as well, to give a slightly low angle to the shot.
 The reason the filmmaker won’t go completely back to a full shot is so the audience can still register some of the emotion on the actor's face.

-The idea of a Cowboy shot is to present the actor in a heroic, confident fashion while also allowing the viewer to see action taking place around the actor’s waistline, often to see guns or swords drawn.
+The idea of a cowboy shot is to present the actor in a heroic, confident fashion while also allowing the viewer to see action taking place around the actor’s waistline, often to see guns or swords drawn.

-- To signal heroism and confidence.
+- For signaling heroism and confidence

 There is quite a bit of psychology behind the cowboy shot because it places the most vulnerable portions of the human body in the frame.